-From scrutiny of the offence report, it is apparent that the CB has failed to exercise due diligence and to sensitize the exporter to make proper declaration in terms of value & the details of procurement of the goods.
+From the scrutiny of the offence report and above facts, it is apparent that the CB has failed to exercise due diligence and to sensitize the exporter to make proper declaration in terms of value & the details of procurement of the goods & requirement of Third Party Agreement.
 It is obligations and duty of the CB to exercise due diligence to ascertain the correctness of information in respect of any information which they impart to a client with reference to any work related to cargo and in this case the CB failed to do so.

-I also find that the CB can not shy away from the responsibility cast upon them under the regulation 10(e) of the CBLR, 2018 by stating that determining the mis-declaration in terms of valuation is the officer's responsibility.
-Therefore, I find that there is no merit in CB's submission in this regard.
-The CB has acted in a very casual manner and aided the exporter in the fraud.

-In view of the above, I am of the considered view that the CB failed to exercise due diligence to ascertain the correctness of information in respect of fraudulent exported goods.
+I also find that the CB can not shy away from the responsibility cast upon them under regulation 10(e) of the CBLR, 2018 by stating that determining the mis-declaration in terms of valuation is the officer's responsibility.
+Therefore, I found that there is no merit in CB's submission in this regard.
+The CB has acted in a very casual manner and aided the exporter in this regard In view of the above, I am of the considered view that the CB failed to exercise due diligence to ascertain the correctness of information in respect of fraudulent exported goods.
 Therefore, I hold that the CB has violated the provisions of Regulation 10(e) of the CBLR, 2018.

-20.2.3 With regard to violation of Regulation 10(f) of CBLR, 2018
+19.2.4 With regard to violation of Regulation 10(f) of CBLR, 2018: